pehenrique/nextflow-metatropics-INRB/README.md

 nextflow run nf-metatropics/ -profile docker -params-file params.yaml -resume
 ```

+**Note:** Use params.yaml file for processing from raw reads (FASTQ format) and switch to the params2.yml file when dealing with squiggles (FAST5/POD5 format).

 <u>The params.yaml file contains the most important paths:</u>
    ```
    nextflow run nf-metatropics/ --help